DimitriMan/DimitriMan.github.io/index.md

 # Projects

-- **[Post shock forecasting of seasonal time series]** — A short description of what you built, your role, technologies used, and outcome.
+- **[Post shock forecasting of seasonal time series]** (ongoing) A short description of what you built, your role, technologies used, and outcome.
 - **[Morgan Stanley Buffered PLUS contracts valuation]** — Description etc.
 - **[Analyzing the Small Business Administration (SBA) loan dataset]** — etc.
 - - **[Analyzing the Small Business Administration (SBA) loan dataset]** — etc.